About the Map

 Benches

-You can also show benches and pickik tables on the map.
+You can also show benches and picnic tables on the map.
 Because there are very many, this option is only available when zooming in sufficiently.

 The data on this in OSM is far from complete.